-Mathematics practical with Free and open Source Software (FOSS)

-tools for computer programs (3 hours/ week per batch of not more than 15 students)
+Marks: End semester Examination 20 + IA 10 = 30 Mathematics practical with Free and Open Source Software (FOSS) tools for computer programs (3 hours/ week per batch of not more than 15 students)

-- 1.1.
-Verifying whether given operator is binary or not. - 1.2.
-To find identity element of a finite group. - 1.3.
-To find inverse element in a finite group. - 1.4.
+1.1.
+Verifying whether a given operator is binary or not.

+- 1.2.
+To find the identity element of a finite group. - 1.3.
+To find the inverse element in a finite group. - 1.4.
 Verification of Normality of a given subgroup. - 1.5.
-Examples for finding left and right coset and finding the index of a group. - 1.6.
-Evaluation of the line integral with constant limits. - 1.7.
-Evaluation of the line integral with variable limits. - 1.8.
+Examples for finding left and right coset and finding the index of a group.

+1.6.Evaluation of the line integral with constant limits.

+1.7.
+Evaluation of the line integral with variable limits.

+- 1.8.
 Evaluation of the double integral with constant limits. - 1.9.
-Evaluation of the double integral with variable limits. - 1.10.
-Evaluation of the triple integral with constant limits. - 1.11.
-Evaluation of the triple integral with variable limits. - 1.12.
+Evaluation of the double integral with variable limits.

+1.10.
+Evaluation of the triple integral with constant limits.

+1.11.
+Evaluation of the triple integral with variable limits.

+1.12.
 Scilab/Maxima programs for area and volume.

-Note: The above list may be changed annually with the approval of the BOS in UG (Mathematics).
-Geogebra/Octave may also be used in place of scilab/maxima
+Note: The above list may be changed annually with the approval of the BOS in UG

+(Mathematics).
+Geogebra/Octave may also be used in place of Scilab/maxima

-- 1. I. N. Herstien Topics in Algebra, Wiley, New York 1975 - 2.
-Joseph Gallian Contemporary Abstract Algebra, Narosa Publishing House, New Delhi, Fourth Edition. - 3.
-G. D. Birkhoff and S Maclane A brief Survey of Modern Algebra, AKP classes, Wellesley, 1997 - 4.
-J B Fraleigh A first course in Abstract Algebra, Addison-Wesley, Mass, 1999 - 5.
-Michael Artin Algebra, 2nd ed.
+1. I. N. Herstien - Topics in Algebra, Wiley, New York 1975

+2. Joseph Gallian - Contemporary Abstract Algebra, Narosa Publishing House, New Delhi, Fourth Edition.

+3. G. D. Birkhoff and S Maclane - A brief Survey of Modern Algebra, AKP classes, Wellesley, 1997

+4. J B Fraleigh - The first course in Abstract Algebra, Addison-Wesley, Mass, 1999

+5. Michael Artin - Algebra, 2nd ed.
 New Delhi, India: PHI Learning Pvt.
+Ltd., 2011.

-Ltd., 2011. - 6..
-LipmanBers Calculus Volumes 1 and 2 - 7.
-S R Ghorpade, B V Limaye, A course in multivariable calculus and analysis, Springer, 201 - 8.
-Claudes, Timotte, Integral Calculus problems - 9.
+6..
+Lipman Bers - Calculus Volumes 1 and 2

+7. SR Ghorpade, B V Limaye, A course in multivariable calculus and analysis, Springer, 201

+- 8. Claudes, Timotte, Integral Calculus problems - 9.
 O Knill, Multivariable Calculus, Harvard University

-NOTE: 18MAT S2 - "Analytical Geometry" is offered as subject elective

-FOURTH SEMESTERMATHEMATICS TITLE: ORDINARY DIFFRENTIAL EQUATIONS CLASS DURATION - 03 HOURS PER WEEK48 Hours
+FOURTH SEMESTER MATHEMATICS TITLE: ORDINARY DIFFERENTIAL EQUATIONS (DSC) CLASS DURATION - 03 HOURS PER WEEK 48 Hours Marks-Theory - 50 + Internal Assessment 20= 70